Q. What is the Academic Common Market?

 A. No. There is no need to re-apply each year as long as the student remains in the same major, stays in the same school, and retains Virginia residency.

 Q. If I change my major or residency, do I automatically retain ACM status?

 Q. Are distance learning programs available via the Academic Common Market?

 A.Yes, distance learning or on-line degree programs are available via the Academic Common Market/ Electronic Campus (ACM/EC).
 The eligibility requirements for the ACM Electronic Campus are the same as those of the ACM.
 Students must also complete the application to participate in these programs.

-Q. Can I participate in the ACM if I am pursuing a Graduate Certificate or continuing education credits?
+Q. Can I participate in the ACM if I am pursuing an Associate Degree, Graduate Certificate, or continuing education credits?

 A. No. The ACM Program is only available for degree programs at the bachelor and graduate level.
-Certificate and non-degree programs are not included in the ACM.
+Associate degree, certificate, and non-degree programs are not included in the ACM.

 Q. Are tuition waivers retroactive?

 A. No. Waivers and in-state rates are not retroactive prior to the effective date of ACM, except at the discretion of the participating institution.
 Students should apply for the current term and year or the following.
 It is the responsibility of the student to contact the ACM coordinator at the university to verify his/her term and year of eligibility before completing the application.
 It is highly recommended that you contact the institution prior to completing the application and submitting it to our office.
 Click the following link to access ACM Coordinator information at participating institutions http://home.sreb.org/acm/participating/institutionstates.aspx.